Spend the Night in These 13 Amazing Michigan Lighthouses: A Must-See Guide

 Volunteer keepers work hard to maintain the St. Helena Island Lighthouse by doing work like painting, sanding, cleaning and more.
 Stays for keepers can range from a few days to a couple months.

-Nearby Attractions: Mackinac Island
+Nearby Attractions: Mackinac Island and the Mackinac Bridge

 Grand Traverse Lighthouse

-15500 N Lighthouse Point Rd, Northport, MI 49670
+Address: 15500 N Lighthouse Point Rd, Northport, MI 49670

 On the tip of the Leelanau Peninsula, the Grand Traverse Lighthouse was built in 1852 and operated for exactly 120 years.
 Today it is a recognized location on the National Register of Historic Places and visitors come to see what makes it so special.

-Volunteer keepers are invited to stay and maintain the property for week long shifts from April to December.
+Volunteer keepers are invited to stay and maintain this property for week long shifts from April to December.
 Volunteers help run tours and operate the gift shop as well as participate in general maintenance and upkeep tasks in this special Northport Lighthouse.

 Nearby Attraction: Sleeping Bear Dunes National Lakeshore and the stunning Lake Michigan towns of Glen Arbor and Empire MI

-Pointe aux Barques Lighthouse
+Where: Pointe aux Barques Lighthouse

 There are many things that give the Pointe aux Barques Lighthouse its legendary status.
 From being among the top ten oldest lighthouses in the state, having been built in 1848, to being the home of the first female lighthouse keeper, Catherine Shook, there are countless things that make this spot so cool.